 - Add the rinsed and trimmed brussels sprouts to the parchment lined baking sheet.
 Toss with avocado oil, Himalayan sea salt, and black pepper, and roast for 20-25 minutes, or until brussels sprouts are fork tender on the inside and browned and crispy on the outside.

-- Remove brussels sprouts from the oven when done and transfer to a bowl or plate.
+- Remove the brussels sprouts from the oven when they’re done and transfer them to a bowl or plate.
 Drizzle with hazelnut butter sauce and sprinkle with optional sesame seeds.
 Serve immediately.

-- Store leftovers separately in the fridge for 3-5 days.
-Reheat brussels sprouts in the microwave and leave sauce at room temp for ~30 minutes before serving.
+- Store leftovers separately in the refrigerator for 3-5 days.
+Reheat the brussels sprouts in the microwave and leave sauce at room temp for ~30 minutes before serving.

 Notes